RuxandraCojocaru/Data-analysis-techniques-in-R/README.md

 ![Rplot02](https://user-images.githubusercontent.com/101098099/222758404-f8f212a4-3f10-495e-ad84-bd7ca50cb96c.png)

 The graph above captures the positioning of the countries taking into account components 2 and 3.
-We notice that in the upper left are underdeveloped countries but producing export technology such as Ethiopia, Angola, Kenya.
+We notice that in the upper left are underdeveloped countries that are producing export technology such as Ethiopia, Angola, Kenya.
 The higher a country is on the left side of the graph, the more likely it is to be part of component 3.
 Countries on the right side of the graph are highly developed and have a large urban environment with internet access.

 <div align="center">
     <img src="https://user-images.githubusercontent.com/101098099/222754831-789c4625-ba17-4297-b17a-6fcfb2eadcd6.png">
 </div>

 In the representation above one can see the block of vectors from component 1, consisting of IntelectProp, Trademark, Journals, GDP, TechValue and InternetServers.
 These vectors, in addition to the approximate parallelism with the OX line denoting it belongs to component 1, are colored in shades of red and orange.
 According to the legend, this means that the named variables have a large contribution to component 1.
 Moreover, as written on the axis, together they form 54.7% of the total amount of information of the original data set.

+## Factorial Analysis
+## Clustering